Stock car (rail)

 In railroad terminology, a stock car or cattle car is a type of rolling stock used for carrying livestock (not carcasses) to market.
 A traditional stock car resembles a boxcar with louvered instead of solid car sides (and sometimes ends) for the purpose of providing ventilation; stock cars can be single-level for large animals such as cattle or horses, or they can have two or three levels for smaller animals such as goats, sheep, pigs, and poultry.
 Specialized types of stock cars have been built to haul live fish and shellfish and circus animals such as camels and elephants.
 Until the 1880s, when the Mather Stock Car Company and others introduced "more humane" stock cars, death rates could be quite high as the animals were hauled over long distances.
 Improved technology and faster shipping times have greatly reduced deaths.

 Initial use and development

 Rail cars have been used to transport livestock since the 1830s.
-The first shipments in the United States were made via the Baltimore and Ohio Railroad in general purpose, open-topped cars with semi-open sides.
+The first shipments in the United States were made via the Baltimore and Ohio Railroad in general-purpose, open-topped cars with semi-open sides.
 Thereafter, and until 1860, the majority of shipments were made in conventional boxcars that had been fitted with open-structured iron-barred doors for ventilation.
-Some railroads constructed "combination" cars that could be utilized for carrying both live animals as well as conventional freight loads.
+Some railroads constructed "combination" cars that could be utilized for carrying both live animals and conventional freight loads.